ChandlerDeKock/DeedsProject/README.md

  The project used a bootsrapped front-end.
 The contracts are stored on an Ethereum smart contract which currently either connects to a Test net (Rinkeby) or a local instance of a blockchain (i.e Ganache).
 In the live demo the front-end connects to a Rinkeby test net contract and proceeds to process the requests.
 In order to play around with the system, we recommend using Metamask as your Web# provider.

- # Getting started with setting up the eviroment yourselef:
+ ##Getting started with setting up the eviroment yourself:

+1. Clone the repository as always =)

-1. Open the folder in your terminal or use your editors to navigate to the root directory of the project
+2. Open the folder in your terminal or use your editors to navigate to the root directory of the project

-2. Install the package dependecies by running the following in the root folder of the project:
+3. Install the package dependecies by running the following in the root folder of the project:
 ```
 npm install
 ```
-3. Make sure you have a connection to an ETH blockain runnung.
+4. Make sure you have a connection to an ETH blockain runnung.
 You can install Metamask or use Gananche.
 Please note that the contracts are still only on the Rinkeby testnet

-4. The 'gulpfile.js' is preconfigured to launch ansd intsance of the webpage.
+5. The 'gulpfile.js' is preconfigured to launch ansd intsance of the webpage.
 This will launch a local instance in your browswer and connect to the contract if you have your Web3 provider connected.
 To do this run the below command
 ```
 nmp start
 ```